UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`@type='catalog'` is used exclusively in the Van Vactor collection to indicate the identifying number for an alternate version of the score.
+All of the :code:`@type='catalog'` are established in the `David Van Vactor Collection Catalog <https://digital.lib.utk.edu/collections/islandora/object/vanvactor%3A15772>`_, which served as the starting point for the digital collection.

 Justification
 ^^^^^^^^^^^^^

-This XPath provides contextual data for users.
+This XPath provides contextual data for users and makes it easy to compare different versions of the same work.
+Title information does not always make it possible to see these relationships.

 XPath
 ^^^^^